AjayJoshi99/ATM_Software/README.md

-# College_mini_projects
+# ATM Software
-This repository contains simple college projects.
+This repository contains college projects.
----->   ATM Interface is a project of Advanced Java Technology in which swing and JDBC technologies are used.
+---->   ATM Software is a project of Advanced Java Technology
+---->   User interface is designed using Swing.
+---->   Database connection is done using JDBC.